CodeBalch25/Product-Trend-AI/PROJECT_STATE.md

 ---

-## 📞 Contact & Support
+## Contact & Support

 **Project Owner:** timud
 **Location:** C:\Users\timud\Documents\product-trend-automation
-**Last Session:** October 21, 2025
+**Last Session:** November 1, 2025
 **Next Model:** Read this file first to understand complete state!

 ---

 **End of Documentation**

 *This file contains everything needed to resume development exactly where we left off.
 All systems operational.
 All tests passing.
-Ready for next session.* ✅
+Ready for next session.*